 Deepen your everyday experiences on the farm.

 Supportive daily journaling sessions help you develop the practice of observing and recording weather and farm conditions, and reflecting on successes and challenges you experience.
 This serves as a valuable record of your time spent on the farm and a beautiful picture of the cycle of that year to refer to in your future seasons of farming.

 Build new capacities to relate.

 Observational studies with Soil and Compost, Plants, Animals, Biodynamics, Astronomy, and Organization/Community/Social work develop capacities to observe and participate in the unfolding of living processes over time.
-Guidelines along with prompts and questions throughout the year support the growth of an in-depth relationship with each area and the revelation of their myriad interconnections.
-Approach each phenomena from a variety of views including the technical, materialistic scientific and personal experience through individual, group, and community research, deeper questioning, and working with suble, non-sense perceptible layers of activity to understand their living qualities and how to guide them towards health through the integration of scientific, farm-based research, inner exercises, and artistic activities.
+Guidelines along with prompts and questions throughout support the growth of an in-depth relationship with each area and the revelation of their myriad interconnections.
+Approach each phenomena from a variety of views including the technical, materialistic scientific and personal experience through individual, group, and community research, deeper questioning, and working with subtle, non-sense perceptible layers of activity to understand their living qualities and how to guide them towards health through the integration of scientific, farm-based research, inner exercises, and artistic activities.

 - Soil and Compost: Garden Soil, Pasture Soil, Compost